For many programs, National TRIO Day has become a tradition.

-Need Help Planning
+Need Help Planning?

-Download the TRIO Day Action Guide
+Download the 2026 National TRIO Day Action Guide for resources as you approach your community-wide event.

 Help make TRIO Day a community-wide event by engaging the support of your school and community, as well as nearby corporations and businesses.
 Additionally, we strongly advise you to invite your representatives in Congress to experience #NationalTRIODay in action.
 The National TRIO Day Action Packet includes sample invitation letters, media advisories, and other materials to assist you with promoting TRIO Day in your community.